-- 1.1 The purpose of this paper is to seek approval from the Bute and Cowal (B&C) Area Committee on the proposed B&C Economic Development Action Plan (EDAP), 2016/21 aligned to the overarching Strategic Argyll and Bute Economic Development Action Plan. - 1.2 The content of the Strategic and B&C EDAPs fits with and contributes to the Single Outcome Agreement (SOA) long term objectives 2023 developed by the Community Planning Partnership. - 1.3 It is important to note that the Strategic and B&C EDAPs are working documents so that economic opportunities can be captured and addressed as they arise during 2016/21. - 1.4 The following recommendations are for consideration: - The B&C Area Committee notes the content of this paper. - The B&C Area Committee provides comments on the B&C Economic Development Action Plan, 2016/21 and endorses the plan as a working document as outlined in Appendix 1. - The B&C Area Committee notes the content of the draft Strategic EDAP (see Appendix 2) and provides any comments ahead of the Council's Environment, Development and Infrastructure (EDI) Committee in November 2016.
+- 1.1 The purpose of this paper is to seek approval from the Mid Argyll, Kintyre and the Islands (MAKI) Area Committee on the proposed MAKI Economic Development Action Plan (EDAP), 2016/21 aligned to the overarching Strategic Argyll and Bute Economic Development Action Plan. - 1.2 The content of the Strategic and MAKI EDAPs fits with and contributes to the Single Outcome Agreement (SOA) long term objectives 2023 developed by the Community Planning Partnership. - 1.3 It is important to note that the Strategic and MAKI EDAPs are working documents so that economic opportunities can be captured and addressed as they arise during 2016/21. - 1.4 The following recommendations are for consideration: - The MAKI Area Committee notes the content of this paper. - The MAKI Area Committee provides comments on the MAKI Economic Development Action Plan, 2016/21 and endorses the plan as a working document as outlined in Appendix 1. - The MAKI Area Committee notes the content of the draft Strategic EDAP (see Appendix 2) and provides any comments ahead of the Council's Environment, Development and Infrastructure (EDI) Committee in November 2016.